cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 5. (S) Upgrading to a backwards compatible version of IBC
 6. (P) Changing the `UnbondingPeriod`: chains may increase the unbonding period with no issues.
-However, decreasing the unbonding period may irreversibly break some counterparty clients.
+However, decreasing the unbonding period may irreversibly break some counterparty clients (Consider the case where the `UnbondingPeriod` falls below the `TrustingPeriod`).
 Thus, it is not recommended that chains reduce the unbonding period.
 7. (P) Changing the Tendermint LightClient algorithm: Changes to the light client algorithm that do not change the [ClientState](../../crates/ibc/src/clients/ics07_tendermint/client_state.rs#ClientState)